 • Organic Certification.
 All of their protocol and products are chemical free as required in the USDA’s National Organic Program standards.
 That means not only no chemicals, hormones or antibiotics on their cows, but also means no chemical amendments or herbicides on their soils.

 • Grass fed.
 We actually prefer the term "pastured" for dairy.
 We don't know of anyone online that is truly 100% grass fed, but the foundation of diet for Ernie and Jen’s Brown Swiss herd is grass that they grow.
 Ernie maintains a grazing paddock system not unlike Alderspring’s.
 Throughout the year, an average of 80% of their diet is grass (higher in the summer, and lower in the winter).
 Ernie and Jen supplement certified organic barley to their cows to maintain consistent nutrition and condition in spite of the vagaries of the mountain weather, never soy or corn.
-Another interesting note is that Lifeline has purchased hay from Alderspring for some 10 years—so maybe there is even a little Alderspring flavor in that butter!!!
+Another interesting note is that Lifeline has purchased hay from Alderspring for some 10 years—so maybe there is even a little Alderspring flavor in that grass fed butter!!!

 • 100% non GMO.
 Ernie and Jen’s protocol is 100% GMO free as well as free from potential contamination because of the use of barley instead of corn or soy (the two grains most commonly used, and also the most common human grain allergens).